gradio-app/gradio/guides/working_with_ml.md

 ## Working With Machine Learning

-We'll take a look at a few examples that dive into how Gradio models can be built specifically to work with your ML models.
+We'll take a look at a few examples that dive into how Gradio applications can be built specifically for machine learning models.
+To run the code for any of these examples, simply click the "open in Colab" button next to the example.

 ### Image Classification in Tensorflow / Keras [![Colab link](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1NWE_SDgQPI6GIpnhtWeEOHCPejC2FaZc?usp=sharing)